stormpath/stormpath-android-notes-example/README.md

 This is the repository for the [Stormpath Notes Android tutorial](https://stormpath.com/blog/build-user-authentication-for-android-app/).

 It is a demo for using Stormpath with your app and server that uses additional endpoints.
+It features login with username and password, registration and resetting password using the Stormpath SDK and Stormpath UI library.

 ## Other Information